mihaialexandruteodor/Ubuntu-Regolith-Configurator/README.md

 ```
 to find the name of the audio card that you want to control via media keys

-2 - put this in ~/.asoundrc
+2 - put/edit this in ~/.asoundrc
 ```
 pcm.!default {
     type hw